RJ0514/CPROG2_WordTriviaProject/README.md

 4) Play!

 How to Play (If you don't want to read the pdf.)
-a) After Compiling/Run input the dimensions of the board.
+1) After Compiling/Run input the dimensions of the board.
-b) Enter sampleTextTrivia.txt as the file to be imported.
+2) Enter sampleTextTrivia.txt as the file to be imported.
-c) Pick a Letter from the 1st Row and guess what it is given the Trivia.
+3) Pick a Letter from the 1st Row and guess what it is given the Trivia.

 Enjoy!